gurjeevanmalhi/Airline-On-Time-Performance-Analysis/README.md

 - Chicago, Atlanta, and Dallas serve as top flight hubs with high volume.
 Recommendation: Prioritize infrastructure investment and staffing strategies in these cities to support efficient hub operations and reduce congestion.

-## Dataset

-- The dataset is sourced directly from the Department of Transportation and can be found [here](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=FGJ).

 ## Technologies and Key Skills Used

 - PostgreSQL